nachocaru/xaprb.com/content/blog/2008-05-22-why-is-postgresql-getting-dramatically-more-patches.md

 <blockquote cite="http://momjian.us/mainhttp://www.xaprb.com/blogs/pgblog.html#May_22_2008">
   <p>
-    &#8230;the volume of patches [to PostgreSQL] has risen dramatically during the past few years.
+    ...the volume of patches [to PostgreSQL] has risen dramatically during the past few years.
   </p>
 </blockquote>